LugoBlogger/final-project-bangk-t-DPS1-C/README.md

 All of our models have fixed hyperparameters (`learning rate = 1e-5`, `max_epochs = 100`, and `accuracy >= 0.9`) (but you can change it as you want to explore more possibilities).

-- For baseline model (`classif-pre-trained-baseline-DataSet-Signos.ipynb`), we choose the following layers structure (based on CNN Coursera course, with a little modification) and use Adam optimizers.
+- For baseline model (`classif-pre-trained-baseline-DataSet-Signos.ipynb`), we choose the following layer structures (based on CNN Coursera course, with a little modification) and use Adam optimizer.
      ```py
      model = tf.keras.Sequential([
           base_model,  # MobileNet V2